OnlyTheBest98/WallD/README.md

 # WallD
 Discord Image Bot

+## How to Install
-Just use the App Automate from the Play Store and import WallD.flo from this github.
+- Downlaod the App Automate from the Play Store

-Run the imported Flow and enjoy
+- Download WallDSettings.flo and WallD.flo from this github
+- Import those files in the App Automate
+- Run WallD Settings
+- Run WallD
+- Have fun